Skip to main content

 What are the proposed rules?

-The Scottish Government has already proposed the following requirements to boost investment in insulation and low-carbon heating systems.
-These proposals aren't final and will be consulted on, but broadly it is proposed that:
+The Scottish Government has proposed the following requirements.
+They aim to boost investment in insulation and low-carbon heating systems.
+These proposals are currently being consulted on.
+But, broadly, it is proposed that a new ‘Heat in Buildings Standard’ be created, which would require home owners and landlords to: